genai-2025-07/Voyager-T800/docs/map-api-research.md

 - Consistent formatting across different types of locations.
 - Relatively generous **free tier** for the current needs.

-If the free quota proves insufficient, or if interactive mapping needs evolve, we will consider **Mapbox** as an alternative or complementary solution, especially for rendering and interactivity.
+If the free quota proves insufficient, or if interactive mapping needs evolve, we will consider **Mapbox** as an alternative or complementary solution, especially for rendering and interactivity. **Specific criteria for switching to Mapbox**: If we consistently exceed 9,000 requests/month (90% of Google's free tier) or require interactive features unavailable in Google Maps (such as custom map styling, offline capabilities, or advanced 3D rendering).

 ## API Research Summary